All of the answers we want are not in the data. They never are. Sometimes we need to go outside and talk to people. — Hilary Mason

 An advocate for the power of design thinking to help companies innovate and thrive, Sara leads design and engineering teams to collaborate, experiment, and learn toward a better understanding of the humans we serve.

-Currently Head of Product Design at When I Work.
+Currently Director of Product Design at When I Work.
 Formerly Director of UX and Engineering at enStratus and Dell Software.

 I'm a Growth Product Manager at When I Work.
 The Growth team at When I Work is responsible for increasing conversion, product usage and customer lifetime value through rapid fire in-product experimentation.
 Prior to joining When I Work's Growth team, I spent nearly a decade in the performance-based digital marketing world.